mr-bt/manager.README/README.md

 Plans are essential because they attempt to map out how to reach the destination.
 > "If you don't know where you are going, you'll end up someplace else." – Yogi Berra

-I expect you to plan and to share your plans in writing.
+I expect you to plan and share your plans in writing.
 Plans not in written and shared don't exist!
 > If you don't have a plan, you become part of somebody else's plan - Terence McKenna.

 Plans must be clear and specific.